Tom's Guide Verdict

 - Expect 30% off over major sales events / national holidays

 The Signature Hybrid sits roughly in the middle of Brooklyn Bedding's lineup, and falls in the mid-range price bracket overall.
-As with many bed brands, you can ignore MSRP as there's a permanent mattress sale that takes 25% off, or more if you're savvy about when you buy (more on that later).
+As with many bed brands, you can ignore MSRP as there's a permanent mattress sale that takes 25% off, or more if you're savvy about when you buy (more on that later), especially during the Cyber Monday mattress deals (which roll over from the Black Friday mattress deals).
 A pillow-top is an option for all sizes of the mattress, but it'll cost an additional $300, based on queen size.

 Here's a look at the prices for the main sizes of the Brooklyn Bedding Signature Hybrid with the regular 25% off discount: